ana-jiangR/ana-jiangR/README.md

    - Also a little bit **chemistry and economics**(only for interests though!)

    ### Music:
-   - ACG music, vocaloid, citypop, J-ROCK
+   - ACG music, Vocaloid, Citypop, J-ROCK

-   ### Favourite:
+   ### Favourite(MOST):
    - Band: **ヒトリエ(Hitorie)**
    - Animation: **Evangelion(EVA)**

 ## 📫 How to REACH me:
-   - PLZ contact me by **ana.jiangvz@gmail.com** if u have any problems!
+   - PLZ contact me by **ana.jiangvz@gmail.com** or if u have any problems!
-   - I'm willing to communicate with you!
+   - I would love to communicate with you! :D

 <!---
 ana-jiangR/ana-jiangR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile !.